 Melvin (Jai) Jackson holds a doctorate in educational leadership, and research from Louisiana State University and has experience at private and public institutions of higher education.
 Dr. Jackson currently serves as the Assistant Vice Provost for Faculty Engagement in the Office for Institutional Equity and Diversity at NC State University.
 In preparation for his current role, he has served as the director of graduate student recruitment, mentoring, and success in the College of Education at NC State.
 Prior to that, he served as the chair of the department of advising and academic development at Zayed University in Abu Dhabi, United Arab Emirates.
-Throughout his experience in higher education, Jackson has served as director of new student programs, residence coordinator, communications coordinator, and social media consultant at Duke University.
+Jackson also previously served as director of new student programs, residence coordinator, communications coordinator, and social media consultant at Duke University.